guimossibento/facebook-comments-admin/bower_components/select2/docs/pages/06.data-sources/01.formats/docs.md

 Select2 requires that the `id` property is used to uniquely identify the options that are displayed in the results list.
 If you use a property other than `id` (like `pk`) to uniquely identify an option, you need to map your old property to `id` before passing it to Select2.

-If you cannot do this on your server or you are in a situation where the API cannot be changed, you can do this in JavaScript before passing it to Select2:
+If you cannot do this on your server or you are in a situation where the Api cannot be changed, you can do this in JavaScript before passing it to Select2:

 ```
 var data = $.map(yourArrayData, function (obj) {